Stuttering pride: Performance arts

 Stuttering is celebrated among some performance artists.
 A notable performance artist who stutters is stand-up comedian, disability activist, and educator Nina G. In her work, Nina breaks barriers in the comedy world and advocates for the stuttering community.
 Nina is also the author of the autobiographical book Stutterer Interrupted: The Comedian Who Almost Didn't Happen.

 Another performance artist who stutters is theatre performance artist Nye Russell-Thompson.
 Russell-Thompson created StammerMouth, a British award-winning theatre company.

 Finally, other performance artists celebrating stuttering include actor and podcaster Scroobius Pip, Daniel Kitson and comedian Callum Schofield.

 Podcasts

 Some people who stutter are using podcasting to advocate for stuttering pride.
-There are several podcasts around stuttering that raise awareness about speech disability, including "Proud Stutter," a podcast hosted and edited by stuttering advocate Maya Chupkov.
-Stuttering pride advocates see podcasts as a tool to allow people who do not stutter become more familiar with diversity of speech patterns and to help parents understand their kids living with a stutter.
+There are several podcasts around stuttering that raise awareness about speech disability, including proudstutter.org, a podcast hosted and edited by stuttering advocate Maya Chupkov.

+Stuttering pride advocates see podcasts as a tool to allow people who do not stutter become more familiar with diversity of speech patterns and to help parents understand their children living with a stutter.